syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ![Button Integration](./images/icons/button-integration.png)

-## Direct usage of icons
+## Icon integration in HTML element

 The Syncfusion icons can render directly in the HTML element.
 This can be achieved by defining `e-icons` class that contains the font-family and common property of font icons, and defining the [available icon's](#available-icons) class with `e-` prefix.
-The following code example explains the direct rendering of syncfusion `search` icon in the span element.
+The following code example explains the direct rendering of Syncfusion `search` icon in the span element.

 ```cshtml
 <span class="e-icons e-search"></span>